almeida-matheus/api-node/README.md

 #### 2. Install requirements
 Install ```node```, ```npm``` and ```yarn``` . </br>
-Follow the steps from the [reference document](https://docs.python-guide.org/starting/installation/). <br>
 Debian-based linux as root:
 ```bash
 ## node and npm